TranslucentComputing/kubert-assistant-lite/docs/index.md

     linkStyle 5 stroke:#A1BA90,stroke-width:1px;
 ```

-The architecture of Kubert AI Assistant Lite consists of several key components that work together to create a robust and flexible local Kubernetes environment using Kind.
+The architecture of Kubert AI Assistant Lite consists of several key components that work together to create a robust and flexible local Kubernetes environment using kind.
 Here’s a detailed breakdown:

-- **Local Environment**: The project is initiated on the developer's machine, which runs Docker to host the Kubernetes cluster using Kind.
+- **Local Environment**: The project is initiated on the developer's machine, which runs Docker to host the Kubernetes cluster using kind.
 This setup ensures a lightweight and easily configurable development environment.

-- **Kind Cluster**: Kind (Kubernetes in Docker) is used to create a local Kubernetes environment within Docker containers.
+- **kind Cluster**: kind (Kubernetes in Docker) is used to create a local Kubernetes environment within Docker containers.
 It provides a lightweight and configurable cluster setup, ideal for testing and development purposes.

-- **Kubert AI Assistant**: Deployed within the Kind cluster, the Kubert Assistant serves as a management layer that interprets user prompts and coordinates actions within the cluster.
+- **Kubert AI Assistant**: Deployed within the kind cluster, the Kubert Assistant serves as a management layer that interprets user prompts and coordinates actions within the cluster.
 It acts as a bridge between user commands and Kubernetes operations.

-- **Kubectl AI Agent**: This AI-powered agent operates within the Kind cluster, executing `kubectl` commands based on natural language prompts.
+- **Kubectl AI Agent**: This AI-powered agent operates within the kind cluster, executing `kubectl` commands based on natural language prompts.
 It offers automated management and diagnostic capabilities, simplifying Kubernetes operations and enhancing productivity.

 - **User Interaction**: Users send commands through a prompt interface, which are interpreted by the Kubectl AI Agent to perform the necessary operations within the Kubernetes cluster.